FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com.md

 nmap -sC -sV 10.10.46.238
 ```

-Result: two port open SSH on 22 and HTTP on 80
+Result: two ports open SSH on 22 and HTTP on 80

 ```txt
 Host is up (0.021s latency).